-The admission arrangements for admission year of 2021-22 have now been determined.
+The admission arrangements for admission year of 2021-22 have now been determined by the county council.

 There are no changes to the general arrangements or oversubscription criteria applied on behalf of community and voluntary controlled schools for whom the local authority is the responsible admitting authority.